Mushroom-Daemon/doks/content/docs/2_the_big_ones/credibility.md

 Credibility is about being believable&mdash;perhaps the most persuasive element of all. if someone doesn’t believe you, they don’t trust you, and you aren’t going to inspire them to act.
 The moment the reader says no or i don’t believe this or I don’t think this is me, they’re gone.
 You’ve lost them.
 On the flip side, people will do crazy shit for something they believe in&mdash;love, this, this… Crazy, crazy shit. (heck, they might even read all of your copy.)

 To be believable, be honest.
 Raise common objections and air them out in the light of day&mdash;*own them*.
 Tell your prospects why.
 Be specific with your copy.
 Answer questions/Keep your communication straight-forward, honest, and credible.
 Don’t beat around the bush.
 And don’t make shit up.

-* Align yourself with your thoughts, words, and deeds

 So there you have it.
 Your first lesson.
 Don’t make shit up.
 Don’t be a bullshitter.